Rutuja-Kelkar/1K-Kirana/index.md

 [Here's how ](https://rutuja-kelkar.github.io/redo/) the design task looks like, I'll be solving this problem statement in rest of this article.

-## Challenges faced while building wallet app
+## Challenges faced while designing the wallet app
+I had never working earlier on a pa